-Station Date Action Comparison Ranking Action Temperature рН Conductivity Dissolved Oxygen Turbidity Below Airport Jan 21 2014 Deployment Excellent Excellent Excellent Fair Excellent Feb 21 2014 Removal Excellent Poor Excellent Marginal Excellent
+Station Date Action Comparison Ranking Date Action Temperature рН Conductivity Dissolved Oxygen Turbidity Below Airport Deployment Excellent Good Excellent Fair Excellent April 8 2014 Removal Excellent Marginal Excellent Poor Excellent

-At the Outer Cove Brook below Airport station at the point of deployment, the water temperature, pH, conductivity and turbidity sensor ranked 'excellent' while the dissolved oxygen data ranked 'fair'.
-The 'fair'
+At the Outer Cove Brook below Airport station at the point of deployment, the water temperature, pH, conductivity and turbidity sensor ranked as 'excellent' & 'good' while the dissolved oxygen data ranked 'fair'.
+The 'fair' ranking may be due to the sonde potentially needing more time to stabilize before the dissolved oxygen values were recorded.

-- At removal, the temperature, conductivity and turbidity data all ranked 'excellent', the pH data ranked as 'poor'.
-The dissolved oxygen data ranked 'marginal'.
-This could indicate an issue with the dissolved oxygen sensor, as it ranked 'fair' on deployment and then 'marginal' on removal.
-This will be reviewed during calibration and maintenance. - Deployment and removal instrument performance rankings for Outer Cove Brook at Clovelly Golf Course for the period of January 21, 2014 through to February 21, 2014 are summarized in Table 3.
+- At removal, the temperature, conductivity and turbidity data all ranked 'excellent', the pH data ranked as 'marginal'.
+The dissolved oxygen data ranked 'poor'.
+At the time of removal there was a lot of biofouling on the sensors.
+This type of fouling can inhibit the sensors ability to read correctly. - Deployment and removal instrument performance rankings for Outer Cove Brook at Clovelly Golf Course for the period of February 21, 2014 to April 8, 2014 are summarized in Table 3.

-Table 3: Instrument performance rankings for Outer Cove Brook at Clovelly Golf Course Jan 21, 2014 - Feb 21, 2014.
+Table 3: Instrument performance rankings for Outer Cove Brook at Clovelly Golf Course Feb 21, 2014 - April 8, 2014.

-Station Data Comparison Ranking Date ate Action Temperature рН Conductivity Dissolved Oxygen Turbidity Clovelly Golf Course Jan 21 2014 Deployment Excellent Excellent Excellent Excellent Excellent Feb 21 2014 Removal Excellent Poor Excellent Good Good
+Station Date Action Comparison Ranking Date Action Temperature рН Conductivity Dissolved Oxygen Turbidity Clovelly Golf Feb 21 2014 Deployment Excellent Good Excellent Excellent Excellent Course April 8 2014 Removal Excellent Good Excellent Good Excellent

-- During the Outer Cove Brook Clovelly Golf Course station deployment, temperature, pH, conductivity, dissolved oxygen and turbidity data all ranked as 'excellent' when compared to the QAQC sonde. - At removal, temperature, conductivity ranked 'excellent', while dissolved oxygen and turbidity ranked as 'good'. pH data was ranked as 'poor'.
-This may have been a reflection on the QAQC sonde at this time, as it was identified after that it was having pH issues. - Outer Cove Brook has a large amount of algae growing and it was very hard to select a location for the sonde where the probes wouldn't be influenced by the long hair-like algae.
+During the Outer Cove Brook Clovelly Golf Course station deployment, temperature, conductivity, dissolved oxygen and turbidity data all ranked as 'excellent' and pH ranked as 'good'.

+At removal, temperature, conductivity and turbidity ranked 'excellent', while pH and dissolved oxygen ranked as 'good'.
+These ranks are reasonably good for an instrument that has spent 47 days in the water.

+Outer Cove Brook has a large amount of algae growing and it was very hard to select a location for the sonde where the probes wouldn't be influenced by the long hair-like algae.
 The algae may cause issues periodically if it becomes tangled around the turbidity sensor or block the sensors on the conductivity probe.